MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsPhoneNumberAssignment.md

 The assignment status of the phone number.

 ### PstnPartnerId
-The Id of the PSTN partner providing the phone number.
+The ID of the PSTN partner providing the phone number.

 ### PstnPartnerName
 The name of the PSTN partner